rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 service/rapids-dask-cluster-service   ClusterIP   10.96.223.217   <none>        8786/TCP,8787/TCP   4m13s
 ```

-Here you can see our scheduler pod and two worker pods along with the scheduler service.
+Here you can see our scheduler Pod and two worker Pods along with the scheduler service.

 If you have a Python session running within the Kubernetes cluster (like the [example one on the Kubernetes page](/platforms/kubernetes)) you should be able
 to connect a Dask distributed client directly.